Brain Fog is definitely a thing. Not a thing we want, like, enjoy or get used to. It sucks: BIGTIME.

 Poor sleep, inadequate exercise and less than optimal nutrition can all contribute to brain fog, over and above any medical issues.
 Do the best you can to ensure you keep these aspects of your life in tip-top shape.

 I’m relatively lucky.
 I’m not suffering from brain fog much at all and I have strategies to mitigate the difficulties.
 The first step was accepting there was a change and I had to manage it.
-The second step was accepting it and working with it, rather than fighting it.
+The second step was learning to work with it, rather than fighting it.
 Fighting it is stressful and then we get back on the wheel of exacerbating our condition by fighting the condition.
 Completely self-defeating.

 What are your experiences of brain fog?
 What are your managing tips?
 Please share!